mtitze/njet/docs/source/jet.rst

    j4 - j3
  > 5-jet(-x + y, -dx + dy, 0, 0, 0, 0)

-Now we are ready to go to work with more complicated functions, for example
+Now we are ready to work with more complicated functions, for example

 .. code-block:: python